solidzone/mailmeteor-landing/_posts/2021-07-29-google-chrome-profiles.md

 meta_author_link: 'https://mailmeteor.com'
 meta_image: /assets/img/blog/howto-google-chrome-profiles/multiple-google-chrome-profiles.png

 og_title: 'How to create multiple Google Chrome profiles?
-[2021]'
+[2022]'
 og_description: Learn how to create a Google Chrome profile.
 One for your business, one for the family and one for your personal Google account.
 Learn also how to manage them all.
 og_url: https://mailmeteor.com/blog/how-to-create-google-chrome-profile
 og_image: https://mailmeteor.com/assets/img/opengraph/main.jpg

 meta_date_published: 'July 29, 2021'
-meta_date_lastupdated: 'July 29, 2021'
+meta_date_lastupdated: 'January 3, 2022'
 published: true

 breadcrumb: